-Researchers at the Lookout Threat Labs have discovered a novel distribution of the Anubis Android banking malware masquerading as the official account management application from leading French telecommunications company, Orange S.A..
-Lookout is actively working with Orange to ensure its customers are protected.
+In 2021, researchers at the Lookout Threat Labs discovered a novel distribution of the Anubis Android banking malware masquerading as the official account management application from leading French telecommunications company, Orange S.A.
+Lookout actively worked with Orange to ensure its customers were protected.

 - We believe with high certainty that this was an attempt to test Google’s antivirus capabilities.